24 October 2013

 1 AV-Test, Best Protection 2012 Award in the consumer product category

-Virgin Media is the first provider of all four broadband, TV, mobile phone and home phone services in the UK.
+Virgin Media offers broadband, TV, mobile phone and home phone services in the UK and Ireland.

-Virgin Media has developed the most advanced interactive television service, bringing together broadcast TV, thousands of hours of on demand programming and the best of the web in a single set-top box powered by TiVo.
-The company was the first to offer HD TV and 3D on demand to millions of British households.
+Virgin Media has developed the most advanced interactive television service, bringing together broadcast TV, thousands of hours of on-demand programming and the best of the web in a single set-top box.

-The world’s first virtual mobile network was launched by Virgin Media and it is also one of the largest fixed-line home phone providers in the country.
+The world’s first virtual mobile network was launched by Virgin Media and it is also one of the largest fixed-line home phone providers in the UK and Ireland.